Zimbabwe & Zambia – which side?

 - Culturally Livingstone offers a little more for visitors.
 There is a museum focused on the history of David Livingstone and Chief Mukuni’s village

-Victoria Falls vs Livingstone – Other considerations
+Victoria Falls vs Livingstone – Where else are you going?

-This may seem obvious but if you are doing a Zimbabwe safari or a Zambia safari, it makes sense from a logistical and cost point of view to stay on the same side as the rest of your safari!
+This may seem bleedingly obvious but if you are doing a Zimbabwe safari or a Zambia safari, it makes sense from a logistical and cost point of view to stay on the same side as the rest of your safari!